Mrmiffo/AutoSQL/README.md

 Please let me know of any issues or bugs found.
 There is no planned further development of this application.

-For English localization please go to Inställningar -> Språk -> Svenska (change to English) -> Save.
+For English localization please go to Inställningar -> Språk -> Svenska (change to English) -> Spara.
 Then restart the program for the change to take full effect.